 Whelan, Patrick

-Some of the articles in our series on Irish Family History sources:
+Further articles in our series on Irish Family History sources include:

 - Petty Sessions– the records of local courts